bleonheart/Lilia/documentation/docs/meta/item.md

 **Purpose**

 Called when the item table is first registered.
+If a model is defined, it is precached for later use.

 **Parameters**